Agus-Iskandar-D/zeller_calculator/README.md

 ![Zeller](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/zeller's%20congruense.png)

-###Last but not least, I call all the function as the main program
+### Last but not least, I call all the function as the main program

 ![progam](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/main%20program.png)

-###Voala! here is the output:
+### Voala! here is the output:

 ![output](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/output.png)

 We can identify the day and its kind of year, whether it is leap year or not.
+Hopefully, it can be my kickstart in coding world and be benificial for others who is learning to code in phyton as me :)

-See you later, Danke!
+## See you later, Danke!